You have a great email design. You have lead magnets in place. You’ve just had a lead opt into your newsletter or email list. Congrats!

 Have you ever made a big purchase online like an expensive retail item or concert tickets?
 The webpage on your phone or computer says the order went through, but you sit white-knuckled until you get the confirmation email.
 Otherwise, you’re not totally confident the item is in your possession (or will be once it ships).

-Although maybe not as serious, the same applies with a welcome email or lack thereof.
+Although maybe not as serious, the same applies to a welcome email or lack thereof.
 People today are incredibly serious about their privacy.
 As companies of all sizes suffer hacks and security breaches countless times, consumers become more guarded about who gets their information.
 Consumers are also aware their info gets sold to third parties for advertising, and they don’t like that much either.

 Customer preference aside, you also have to concern yourself with the General Data Protection Regulation or GDPR.
 Although this originated in the European Union (EU), it affects businesses around the world, maybe even yours.
 That regulation is all about consumer privacy.